T-34 (film): Critical response

 The film received mixed reviews.
 On the review aggregator Kritikanstvo, it holds a rating of 5.5/10 based on 26 reviews.

 Some publications after the release of the trailer and the premiere of the film wrote about the similarity of the story with the plot of the 1965 Soviet war film The Lark, noting that T-34 cannot be considered a remake of The Lark: both the method of presentation and the general outline of the narrative, and the ending of these two films are very different.

 According to film critic Anton Dolin, the authors made a high-budget military blockbuster, almost clearing it of the propaganda and ideological component: "This film about the Great Patriotic War successfully managed to avoid patriotic propaganda".

 The creators do not pretend that the T-34 is a picture of real events, at its core it is "a pure fantasy adapted for teenagers".
 The critic notes the schematic plot and the weak development of the characters.
 "This is exemplary fearlessness, this programmatic heroism is a little embarrassing.
 At first, you don’t understand in what way.
 And then you remember what T-34 is building up its genealogy for: Soviet films about the war.
 In the best of them, the adversaries were not the Germans, as here, but the war as such.
 In Fate of a Man, Ivan's Childhood, The Cranes Are Flying, Ballad of a Soldier, and Trial on the Road, for all the differences, there was one conceptual similarity: they showed how a person retains his humanity through the desire for peace and memory about him.
 The universe of T-34 is arranged in a fundamentally different way.
 It is given to a total never-ending war in which comforting simplicity reigns: there are our guys, there are the enemies, and the enemies must be beaten to a victorious end.
 There is no pain and bitterness, instead only excitement and frenzy of gamers at a video-game championship".

-Novaya Gazeta critic Larisa Malyukova reflects on the role of tanks in modern Russian cinema; Sidorov took into account the shortcomings of the "tank" films of 2018 Tankers (film) and Tanks (ru) - "In his picture, the propaganda itch was partly tamed by uncomplicated adventures and vigorous battles, seasoned with humor, and reddened by love bliss".
+Novaya Gazeta critic Larisa Malyukova reflected on the role of tanks in modern Russian cinema; Sidorov took into account the shortcomings of the "tank" films of 2018 Tankers and Tanks (ru) - "In his picture, the propaganda itch was partly tamed by uncomplicated adventures and vigorous battles, seasoned with humor, and reddened by love bliss".